 |7.
 Investment grade bond fund inflows and outflows|

-The Interplay of US Treasury Yields and Interest Rates
+The Relationship Between Rising US Treasury Yields and Interest Rates

 You'll notice that nowhere in the above table does it say "interest rates" as the key driver.
 The reason is that, in the case of Treasury bonds, their yields to maturity are driven by supply and demand that are impacted by the above factors.